jdeath/homeassistant-addons/earthwalker/README.md

 1. Check the logs of the add-on to see if everything went well.
 1. Open WebUI should work via <your-ip>:port.

+## Non AMD
+I posted a version which should compile locally if you do not have an AMD64.
+Look here: https://github.com/jdeath/homeassistant-addons/issues/37
 ## Configuration

 ```